IPS-LMU/The-EMU-SDMS-Manual/_book/overview.md

 install.packages("emuR")
 ```

-It is worth noting that throughout this manual R Example code snippets will be given in the form of R Example \@ref(rexample:overview-install).
+It is worth noting that throughout this manual R code snippets will be given in the form of the above snippet.
 These examples represent working R code that allow the reader to follow along in a hands-on manor and give a feel for what it is like working with the new EMU-SDMS.

 ## EMU-SDMS: System architecture and default workflow{#sec:overview-sysArch}